adeo/mozaic-design-system/src/pages/Components/TextArea/code.md

 - `.is-valid`
 - `.is-invalid`

-## Extension and customization

-how to use the mixins and function to customize

 ## accessibility and semantic

 <hintitem>
   Always use textarea html tag for multi-line text
 </hintitem>
 <hintitem>
-  Prefer the rows attribute to set the textarea height than using CSS
+  Use the rows attribute to set the textarea height
 </hintitem>
 <hintitem>
   Provide minlength and/or maxlength attributes if a text lenght is required from the user